AnnabelYates/America-s-National-Parks-An-Idyllic-Vacation/README.md

 The client is asking for the travel agency’s top 3 recommendations for national parks in the United States of America based on their criteria of safest and least popular places.
 They would also like lists of the top 5 most dangerous and the top 5 most popular national parks, so they can avoid these locations in future travels.

+This analysis revealed that visiting national parks is not actually "dangerous" when visitors follow established regulations and use common sense.
+The rate of deaths per 100,000 visitors for each park shows that the risk of dying while visiting a national park is extremely low.
+Additionally, the analysis revealed there is no clear overall correlation between a national park's death rate and yearly average visitation, though 3 national parks with the highest death rates are also among the top 10 least visited national parks.

 I presented the following travel recommendations to the client: